-The milestones for the study are presented below in Table 2.
+The milestones for the study are presented below in Table 3.
 To supply a consolidated report, the submission of the reports (interim and final) to the regulator will be arranged once results have been supplied to the MAH from all participating registries.
 The start of data collection is the date at which the first patient in each registry is administered filgotinib.
 Prospective data collection for each registry is intended to last for 8 years following the start date.
 Therefore, the overall study (all registries) would complete data collection 8 years after the last registry's start of data collection.
-From current projections of commercial availability and reimbursement, the last registry to start data collection would likely be in Q2 2022 and thus all data collection should be complete by Q2 2030.
+From current projections of commercial availability and reimbursement, the last registry to start data collection would likely be in Q2 2022.
 However, for the registries that rely on data linkage (Anti-Rheumatic Treatment in Sweden [ARTIS], Danish Nationwide Clinical Register for Patients with Rheumatoid Arthritis [DANBIO]) it may not be possible to obtain precisely 8 years of follow-up as this depends on the timing of the linkage (e.g., for ARTIS the linked data is currently updated every 2 years and for DANBIO a similar delay may occur), which may occur before the 8-year mark.